jasensanders/FolioRelease/ReadMe.md

 2. A key from Search UPC data base which you can get here: http://searchupc.com/developers/ -and Sign up.

-3. A google API key which you can get here: [Google Books API](https://developers.google.com/books/docs/v1/getting_started)
+3. A google books API key which you can get here: [Google Books API](https://developers.google.com/books/docs/v1/getting_started)

 Put all three of these keys in the strings.xml file under: